 - Help throughout the entire course of treatment and even after treatment has ended

-Our nurse navigators can be a compassionate compass and provide directions to patients during their cancer journey.
-Our navigators have over 50 years of oncology nursing experience and were the first in our area to offer this growing service to cancer patients.
+Our nurse navigator can be a compassionate compass and provide directions to patients during their cancer journey.
+Our navigator has over 25 years of oncology nursing experience and were the first in our area to offer this growing service to cancer patients.

 Melissa Frantz RN, OCN

 Melissa Frantz is a Registered Nurse and an Oncology Certified Nurse (OCN).
 Melissa has over 25 years of experience in oncology care.

 Contact Melissa at (563) 421-7656.

 The cancer nurse navigators participate in many community outreach events throughout the year.

 - They collaborate with Gilda's Club to offer important educational programs to cancer patients and their families, including a course called Cancer Transitions-a free 2 hour, 6 week workshop designed to help cancer survivors make the transition from active treatment to post-treatment care.